Should Investors Worry About F - GuruFocus.com

-The latest data from GuruFocus shows that Chairman, President & CEO J Donahue sold 30561 shares of Federated Hermes Inc (FHI) on 2023-05-12.
+The latest data from GuruFocus shows that President and COO Rob Orgel sold 60000 shares of Flywire Corp (FLYW) on 2023-05-15.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Federated Hermes Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Flywire Corp deserves some skepticism from investors.

-Over the past year, J Donahue has sold 209008 shares in total.
+Over the past year, Rob Orgel has sold 209329 shares in total.

 Insider trends